-Course Objectives: The purpose of the course is to introduce students to the concept of nuclear physics and to develop required knowledge to solve problems in quantum mechanics, spectroscopy, electrodynamics and other fields of physics.
-It includes nuclear two body problem, details of nuclear models, nuclear reactions and calculations of cross sections, Basics of nuclear decay theory, Fermi theory of beta decay, multipole radiations, gamma decay and its detailed discussion etc.
+Course Objectives: The purpose of the course is to introduce students to the concept of nuclear properties and to develop required knowledge to solve problems in quantum mechanics, spectroscopy, electrodynamics and other fields of physics.
+It includes nuclear two body problem, details of nuclear models, nuclear reactions calculations of cross sections, basics of nuclear decay theory, Fermi theory of beta decay, multipole radiations and gamma decay etc.

-Nuclear Interactions and Nuclear Reactions
+Nuclear Interactions